Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 through self-assessment or by formal assessment by an external grader.
 It is recommended to do seven to eight labs within a course of self-study or in the context of a formal course in simulation.

-Moreover, these labs written as technology-agnostic - meaning that you could theoretically use any toolkit to complete these tasks; however, we have included recommendations for specific technological implementations as a guide for readers as the authors used them in the creation of the labs.
+Moreover, these labs are written as technology-agnostic - meaning that you could theoretically use any toolkit to complete these tasks; however, we have included recommendations for specific technological implementations as a guide for readers as the authors used them in the creation of the labs.